patel243/blogwatch/README.md

 ### Excluding a URL for tests running in bi-monthly bild

-We need add URLs to the follwoing file to skip a specific test - https://github.com/eugenp/blogwatch/blob/master/src/main/resources/exceptions-for-tests-hitting-all-urls.yaml
+URLs can be added to the follwoing file to skip a specific test - https://github.com/eugenp/blogwatch/blob/master/src/main/resources/exceptions-for-tests-hitting-all-urls.yaml

 ### Launch Mode